realblingy/BigBrain/README.md

 * 31/10: Clarity on how to yarn install added to top of section 2.
 Clarity on how bonus marks bleed.
 * 31/10: Moving `config.json` from `frontend` to `frontend/src`
+* 01/11: Swagger doc complete and many routes fixed.
+Final items implemented.
+Interface on previously incomplete routes changed slightly (Admin deleting a quiz; admin "advancing" to next question; player joining has a name)
+* 01/11: Addition of information on `backend/src/customer.js` as a means to wrapping your custom data structure.
+Explained in `2.9`.

 ## 1. Background & Motivation